 Biomedical Research Centre and NIHR funded facilities

-King’s Health Partners is in the unique position of hosting two of the UK’s 20 National Institutes of Health Research (NIHR) Biomedical Research Centres and one of the four national Dementia Biomedical Research Units (BRU).
+King’s Health Partners is in the unique position of hosting two of the UK’s 20 National Institutes of Health Research (NIHR) Biomedical Research Centres.

 NIHR BRCs support researchers and clinicians to translate lab-based discoveries into new cutting-edge treatments, technologies, diagnostics and other interventions for patients.

-The substantial levels of sustained funding which BRCs receive creates an environment in which scientific endeavour can thrive, attract the foremost talent and produce world-class outputs, hence contributing to the nation’s international competitiveness as a major component of our knowledge economy.
+The substantial levels of sustained funding which BRCs receive create an environment in which scientific endeavour can thrive, attract the foremost talent and produce world-class outputs, hence contributing to the nation’s international competitiveness as a major component of our knowledge economy.

 The aims of NIHR BRCs are to:

 - drive innovation in the prevention, diagnosis and treatment of ill-health

 - translate advances in biomedical research into benefits for patients